 Note that there are some packet drops.
 This communications setup must factor that into any project scheme.
 As the distance between the two devices increases, the number of timeouts also increases.

 I should add that I needed to modify the hardware setup, before any of this would work.
 I made the hardware change, not because of anything related to the RF24 stuff, but because the setup for SPI on the Lbuntu Odroid image (at least the one used) – was said to be missing a pull-down.
-The pulldown can be implemented in software (the driver), or in hardware.
-So, a quick fix for the missing driver pulldown is a hardware pulldown.
-In reality, both are hardware pulldowns, it’s just that the pulldown resistor that could be used by the driver is inside of the chip.
+The pulldown can be implemented by changing the device tree (so that chip-internal pulldowns are used), or by adding external hardware (a resistor).
+So, a quick fix for the missing pulldown in the device tree is a carbon resistor.
 Anyway:

 I put a 4.7 kohm resistor from physical pin 19 to ground, and another 4.7 kohm resistor from physical pin 23 to ground.
 I got this ingenious idea from Kinsa on the Odroid forum: